nashcalc/prototype/README.md

   **Future Features:**

-    Take a look at gambit + other libraries for future feature ideas / opportunities -note that the manner in which we use the python bridge means that we'll have access to other game theory libraries for other features that will all be handled behind the scenes
+    Take a look at gambit + other libraries for future feature ideas / opportunities

   **Approximate feature roadmap:**
     https://docs.google.com/document/d/1RZujZt8qM5HGe2zr7-2UWy83omNnGKIroRp1M7GaRZw/edit